Construction Time Again: Remixes

+At that time, Mode tracks were always recorded with the LP version in mind.
+From there, we would either edit down for a 7" version or expand for a 12".
+To make a 12" involved running off differently mixed sections [of a song] onto two-track tape until we had enough pieces to edit the new version together.
+The tape editing process was much more limiting and took longer than current digital methods.
+The mere fact that it was much harder to work to create a totally different and new version of a song probably contributed to the style of those early mixes and accounts for a lot of their charm.
+[The remixes] were usually thrown together fairly quickly with time running out at the end of [their corresponding album's] mixing session.

 Album cover, title and socialist themes

 The album cover was designed by Martin Atkyns and photographed by Brian Griffin, both of whom had worked with Depeche Mode on the earlier album and single covers.
 The cover, with its "worker-with-sledgehammer design", was a continuation of the concept started by their earlier single, "Get the Balance Right!".
 Atkins would explain the cover as influenced by socialist realism: "that kind of political look at things was more fashion than specific statement.
 It was exciting-looking stuff and I think that nobody had really exploited it, had never marketed it in an everyday product like a record."
-Griffin took the cover image in Zermatt, Switzerland to shoot the model, who was his assistant's brother and a Royal ex-Marine, with the Matterhorn in the background.
+Griffin took the cover image in Zermatt, Switzerland to shoot the model, who was his assistant's brother and an ex-Royal Marine, with the Matterhorn in the background.
 Griffin said later that he's occasionally asked if the cover is Photoshopped due to its composition.

 The album got its name from album track "Pipeline", which contained the lyric "construction time again", which tied into the cover's "work" concept.
 The titles of A Broken Frame and Construction Time Again were, according to Wilder a few years later, likely a reflection of what was going on within the group at the time, saying that the former was "some kind of comment on Vince leaving" and that the latter reflected how the band was putting itself back together.

-Wilder said of the cover and title "the album leans toward socialist ideas, and the Worker [on the cover] illustrates that — he's an obvious, universally understandable symbol of socialism.
+Wilder said of the cover and title "the album leans toward socialist ideas, and the Worker [on the cover] illustrates that – he's an obvious, universally understandable symbol of socialism.
 Looking at this man breaking the mountain, you immediately realize he's not destroying it.
-Because he's a worker, he's going to rebuild it — his action is constructive.
-That was the intended message of the album — positive, which is why we called it Construction Time Again, not Destruction Time."
+Because he's a worker, he's going to rebuild it – his action is constructive.
+That was the intended message of the album – positive, which is why we called it Construction Time Again, not Destruction Time."
 Gahan elaborated, saying "Martin [Gore], Andy [Fletcher], and I come from working-class backgrounds, and our lyrics are starting to reflect that."